iamjasonlobo/fyt.ios/README.md

 ### App Evaluation
 - **Category:** Fitness
 - **Mobile:** This app would be primarily developed for mobile.
-- **Story:** Analyzes users can see the data daily, and upload pictures when they are doing exercise.
+- **Story:** users can see their health data daily, and upload pictures when they are doing exercises.
 - **Market:** Any individual could choose to use this app, and to keep it a safe environment.
 - **Habit:** This app could be used everyday.
 - **Scope:**